al-broco/bare-bones-digest/README.md

   header is currently left to the user of the library.
 * The MD5-sess algorithm is not supported.
 * Only `auth-int` quality of protection is not supported, only `auth`.
+* Unrecognized challenge directives fails the parsing instead of being ignored.